-Students submit completed theses through Open Commons, the university's institutional repository (see https://opencommons.uconn.edu/).
+Students completing the ILE Thesis (Plan A) will submit completed theses through Submittable, the university's institutional repository (see instructions for Submittable at: Submittable help file).
 The electronically submitted thesis will be reviewed by the Office of the Registrar Administrator for format compliance and students will receive notification if any revisions need to be made.
 It is recommended to use an unsigned, properly formatted Approval Page in the electronic submission of your thesis.

 - Accepted theses may be posted immediately as submitted, unless the submitting author requests otherwise.
-No revisions are permitted once accepted by the Office of the Registrar Administrator. - We recommend that you use your full legal name on the title page and on the approval page. - A printed copy of your thesis is no longer required. - The Graduate School requires one signed original approval page printed on white paper along with the completed Thesis Submission Checklist, and the Report on the Final Examination for the Master's Degree.
+No revisions are permitted once accepted by the Office of the Registrar Administrator. - We recommend that you use your full legal name on the title page and on the approval page. - A printed copy of your thesis is no longer required. - Submit your Thesis Approval page electronically.
+This webform, which accounts for both the final exam and the overall approval of the thesis, routes to your committee for approvals.
+Once the final committee member has approved the page, it will be routed to the Degree Audit office.
+You do not need to submit an additional signed approval page document.